Joaquina Vedruna de Mas: Life

 The Bishop of Vic Pablo Jesús Corcuera told her the institute should be of a Carmelite inspiration; she made her vows to the bishop on 6 January 1826.
-The same bishop wrote the rule for the order on 6 February 1826 and on the morning of 26 February she and another eight women professed their vows while she founded the order at that moment.
-That morning the group attended Mass at a Capuchin church and then went to her estate to begin their new order.
+The same bishop wrote the rule for the congregation on 6 February 1826 and on the morning of 26 February she and another eight women professed their vows while she founded the congregation at that moment.
+That morning the group attended Mass at a Capuchin church and then went to her estate to begin their new congregation.
 But she also collaborated with Anthony Mary Claret for the writing up of the rule.
 During the First Carlist War she had to flee from Spain because she had founded a hospital in the Carlist town of Berga that was threatened due to all of the fighting and so she went to Roussillon in France and was there from 1836 until 1842.
-Her congregation received the papal decree of praise from Pope Pius IX on 5 August 1857 while the order was aggregated to the mainstream Carmelites on 14 September 1860; official papal approval came on 20 July 1880 from Pope Leo XIII.
+Her congregation received the papal decree of praise from Pope Pius IX on 5 August 1857 while the congregation was aggregated to the mainstream Carmelites on 14 September 1860; official papal approval came on 20 July 1880 from Pope Leo XIII.
 In spite of serious challenges that the civil war and secular opposition posed the institute she founded soon spread into Catalonia.
 Thereafter communities were established throughout Spain and Hispanic America.

-In due course she was forced to resign as the Superior of her order due to sickness; she died during a cholera epidemic in Barcelona on 28 August 1854 but she fell victim to paralysis since 1850.
+In due course she was forced to resign as the superior of her congregation due to sickness; she died during a cholera epidemic in Barcelona on 28 August 1854 but she fell victim to paralysis since 1850.
 Her first attack of apoplexy came in September 1849 with more following.
-Her remains are in the order's motherhouse in Vic.
-Her order now operates in nations such as Japan and Eritrea while in 2008 there were 2012 religious in 280 houses.
+Her remains are in the congregation's motherhouse in Vic.
+The congregatiaon now operates in nations such as Japan and Eritrea while in 2008 there were 2012 religious in 280 houses.

 Sainthood

-The sainthood cause commenced under Pope Benedict XV on 14 January 1920 in a move that titled her as a Servant of God while the confirmation of her model life of heroic virtue allowed for Pope Pius XI to title her as Venerable on 16 June 1935.
-The confirmation of two miracles attributed to her intercession saw Pope Pius XII preside over her beatification on 19 May 1940 and the confirmation of another two allowed for Pope John XXIII to canonize her on 12 April 1959 in Saint Peter's Basilica.
+The beatification process commenced under Pope Benedict XV on 14 January 1920 while the confirmation of her life of heroic virtue allowed for Pope Pius XI to title her as venerable on 16 June 1935.
+The confirmation of two miracles attributed to her intercession saw Pope Pius XII preside over her beatification on 19 May 1940, and the cause for her canonisation was opened on 14 May 1952.
+Pope John XXIII canonised Joaquina Vedruna de Mas on 12 April 1959 in Saint Peter's Basilica.